Industry-specific CRM or General Use CRM: Which to Use in 2022?

 Hospitality

-You’re Looking for Highly Specialized Features
+Pro: Provides Highly Specialized Features

-One of the benefits of using an industry-specific CRM is that it is designed to address specific needs and challenges of particular industries.
+One of the benefits of using an industry CRM is that it is designed to address specific needs and challenges of particular industries.
 Hence, it doesn’t only offer niche features, but also designs the system to be compliant with specific regulations an industry might have.
 For example, healthcare CRMs are designed to be HIPAA-compliant and include features and restrictions that ensure and protect patient record privacy.

 Some users belonging to niche industries who mostly use basic lead and contact management tools, pipeline tracking, and email marketing are better off with a general-purpose CRM.
 Unless you require highly specialized features, it’s not a cost-efficient business decision to subscribe to an industry-specific option.
 You may potentially end up not maximizing the niche tools included and would spend more on expensive subscription costs.